 - Jira Sprint Reports to track scope creep and team velocity

 - Jira Version Reports to track release progress

 - Jira Workload Reports to make sure your team members aren’t overwhelmed

 - Jira dashboards to look at the bigger picture, more than just your team/product

 You might also want to have a look at Atlassian’s most commonly used agile metrics, too.
 (Although we would recommend you ignore the section about Control Charts; we’re not fans.)

 4. Refine your questions if you need to

 If your delivery and/or quality are inconsistent, you’re taking too long to deliver value, or your backlog is growing faster than you’re burning it down, then it means you’re not doing enough reporting.
 And if you are doing a lot of reporting, it means you’re not doing it in the best way.

 The true value of any report lies in the questions you’re asking it.
 So if your reports aren’t working, perhaps you need to refine your questions.
-Skip back to point 3 and check what it is you’re measuring, or maybe back to point 2 to ask why you’re measuring it.
+Skip back to tip 3 and check what it is you’re measuring, or maybe back to tip 2 to ask why you’re measuring it.

 In our article about the basics of Jira reporting, we listed the most likely questions that most teams will be asking, grouped under relevant headings.
 For clarity let’s repeat them here: